etalab-ia/albert-api/docs/budget.md

 > **❗️Note**<br>
 > If budget is not defined, the user has no limit on the number of requests.

+### Model costs

-For each client model, is defined a budget in the `config.yml` file for the prompt and completion tokens (per million tokens).
+For each client model, is defined a costs in the `config.yml` file for the prompt and completion tokens (per million tokens).
 Example:

 ```yaml
 models: